janEntikan/panda3d-purses3d/README.md

 * Meant to be used to make ascii/text-based games, GUIs, HUDs, etc.
 * Doesn't draw larger consoles (like 150x150) very well (yet), YMMV.
 * Doesn't work well with software rendering at all.
+* Either combine with panda3d's advanced capabilities or consider this the wrong way to draw text to a screen.

 Run purses.py to see a colorful display of functionality.